Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Extensions to the Reverse-Hölder framework

-We have considered the case of a Principal and an Agent who are risk averse.
-However, an important case in the literature consists in a risk neutral Principal and a risk averse Agent.
-More precisely, the problem (\ref{eq:OptiPb})-(\ref{eq:PC}) becomes :
+The analysis provided throughout this paper concerns a Principal and an Agent who are both risk averse with the risk aversion modeled through the CARA utility functions.
+In fact, the key to this paper is the exponential properties of the CARA utilities.
+However, an important case in the literature is that of a risk neutral Principal who wishes to employ a risk averse Agent.
+More precisely, if we for example set ourselves in the discrete-time setting, the Risk-Sharing problem (\ref{eq:ProbRS}) becomes :

-where we use the same notations as previously (in particular the PC (\ref{eq:PC}) is in force for the Agent with utility function $U_A(x)=-\exp(-\gamma_A x)$).
-Since our approach relies on the exponential structure of functions $U_P$ and $U_A$, we cannot carry it directly in the risk neutral case.
+where we use the same notations as previously (in particular the Participation Constraint is in force for the Agent with utility function $U_A(x)=-\exp(-\gamma_A x)$).
+Since our Reverse Hölder approach relies on the structure of functions $U_P$ and $U_A$, we cannot carry it directly in the risk neutral case.
 However, as it is well-known, the risk neutral framework can be seen as a limit case with formally $\gamma_P=0$ by rescaling the mapping $U_P$ to become $\tilde U_P(x):=-\frac{\exp(-\gamma_P x) -1}{\gamma_P}$ and by letting $\gamma_P$ go to $0$.
-Hence, we can use our approach with $\tilde U_P$ and $U_A$ to derive the optimal contract for a risk neutral Principal. \\\\
+Hence, we can use our approach with $\tilde U_P$ and $U_A$ to obtain existence of an optimum and its characterization in the risk-neutral case. \\

 Consider a contract $(W,a)$ that satisfies the (PC).
 Then by Lemma \ref{Lemma:UI} (in Section \ref{section:technic}),